hneth/unikn/README.md

 <img src = "./inst/pix/todo.png" alt = "ToDo" align = "right" width = "140px" style = "width: 140px; float: right; border:10;"/>

 The **unikn** package is work in progress.
-We are still working on:
+We are currently working on:

--   Additional themes for **ggplot2** that use the **unikn** color palettes
+-   Adding institutional color palettes
--   Additional templates for images and slides
+-   Additional templates and themes (for plots and text decoration)

-Please [contact us](https://www.spds.uni-konstanz.de/) in case you need additional features or want to help us implementing them.
+Please comment on [GitHub](https://github.com/hneth/unikn) or [contact us](https://www.spds.uni-konstanz.de/) if you need additional features or want to help creating them.

 ## Resources